 1. Layback the right-facing flake, which is steep and sustained for the 5.7 grade.
-The flake crack takes nuts and small cams but is parallel and a flexy in places.
+The flake crack takes nuts and small cams but is parallel and flexy in places.
 About 50 feet up, the main flake peters out, so face climb up and right onto the pedestal.
-Place a 1.5" cam under the overlap (options in the 1-2" range) and continue another 20' to the belay ledge.
-Need 6-8 cams (tiny - 2") and maybe some medium nuts to protect the flake.
+Place a cam under the overlap (options in the 1-2" range) and continue another 15' to the belay ledge.
+Take numerous small cams (tiny - 2") and some medium nuts to protect the flake.

 2. The first 80 feet is the "Rash", a unique stairway of scoops and knobs.
-It is easy (mid-fifth max) and entertaining climbing but entirely unprotected, with the first bolt about 70 feet above the belay!
+It is quite easy (low-fifth) and entertaining but entirely unprotected, with the first bolt about 70 feet above the belay!
 After youve clipped it and thanked your higher power of choice, move past a small cam placement, pad left past the technical crux (well protected 5.8) and another bolt to the belay.
-Warning: Before launching, check whether the upper Rash is wet!
+Before launching, check whether the upper Rash is wet!

-Descend the route (or Luke on climbers left) via double rope rappels.
+Descend the route (or Luke straight down) via double rope rappels.

-Historical note: Pitch one, as described above, was originally called When Butterflies Kiss Bumblebees and has replaced the original start.
+Historical note: Pitch one was originally part of When Butterflies Kiss Bumblebees and has replaced the original start.

 About 100 yards into the talus, find a climber's trail heading straight upward toward the crag, which is plainly visible (if you miss the turnoff, youll find yourself at the base of the North Buttress slab).
 Hike and boulder-hop up the crag and head left along its base, underneath the Great Arch.

 As you wrap around the base, the trail gets steeper and scrambles up a small corner.
 From the high point, the flake system is visible.
 Belay on the sloping ramp where the route starts preferably with a piece or two.